 - Two pieces of teacher-marked written work, at least one of which should normally be on music.
 The other essay can be on any other topic/subject.
 These can be essays that you are writing as part of your current school studies or something you choose to write from scratch.
 The emphasis in on quality of thought, not on quantity: c.
 1500 words per essay is entirely sufficient.
 It is permissible to send in an extract of a longer essay if you accompany it with a short summary to give it context.

 - and, if you wish, one or two short examples of original composition, which should be in some form of notated score.
 This is not compulsory.

 Please send your work to the admissions team of your first choice college.
 If you have submitted an Open Application, please send this directly to the Faculty of Music.
 You can send digital or hard copies, though digital copies via email are preferred.
 If sending digital copies, please ensure the files are clearly labelled with your name.
 If you send in the work in hard copy each piece of work should have its own cover sheet and should be fastened together (not stapled).
 Please print on only ONE side of the paper.

 Interviews and Audition

-The majority of Music applicants are called for interview in December.
-You will be invited to stay in Oxford for three or four days.
+The majority of Music applicants are called for interview over two or three days in December.
 During this period you will attend a minimum of two interviews.
 In 2020, all interviews will be conducted online rather than inviting applicants to Oxford.

 - Knowledge acquired though a current or completed A-level Music course (or equivalent)